What's Happening As The University of California Tries To Outsource IT Jobs To India

 "Nilesh?
 What are you doing?
 I thought you were going to work in the civil service section your family controls."

-"Premal, since Modi has withdrawn the large rupee notes my uncle can no longer give me a job in the
+"Premal, since Modi has withdrawn the large rupee notes my uncle can no longer give me a job in the civil service and I must work at the call center and to tell you your computer has a virus."

 Re: (Score:2)